 This 75-hectare property has eight self-catering timber cottages, each freestanding and located 20 metres or more from the next, so not quite as private as Saamrus (below), but still offering much more space than most.
 Each has a small fenced garden with a private outdoor shower; ‘…and here’, owner Caroline de Villiers grins as she picks up an additional handheld showerhead, ‘is the one for your dog’.
 She and Mark Morgan love their dogs, and they understand how difficult it is for people with four-legged children to find neat-as-a-pin accommodation that accepts and welcomes the extended family.
 The cottages aren’t particularly stylish or luxurious but they are scrupulously maintained and very comfortable, with thoughtful touches that include anything from plasters and earbuds to easy-to-use recycling bins and well-lit, smoke-free braais.
 There’s a five-kilometre trail for socialised dogs (with benches for owners to enjoy the views), a small shared pool, and the Magalies riverine area at the bottom of the property is where happy canines get muddy before heading home for that shower.

-Room tip: I liked Cabbage Tree Cottage for its more private location but all share the same features: open-plan lounge with a log fireplace, well-equipped kitchen, full bathroom, shaded patio and Wi-Fi.
+Room tip: We liked Cabbage Tree Cottage for its more private location but all share the same features:an open-plan lounge with a log fireplace, well-equipped kitchen, full bathroom, shaded patio and Wi-Fi.

 Overall best/most romantic self-catering cottages